 Having good strategies make generating the fine-print tactics to be employed all more important.
 These will involve marketing activities, various types of promotions, changes to assortment, communication strategy, and planogram or fixture changes as needed.
 Plus utilizing trade marketers when and where needed.

-When all these are in place, it becomes time to implement the action plan and in-store operations, following which, a review of the results is analyzed, benchmarked and measured.
-This should be ongoing and used to help the CatMan refocus and make changes if necessary.
+When all these are in place, it becomes time to implement the action plan and in-store operations, following which, a review of the results is analyzed, benchmarked, and measured.
+This in-store analytics should be ongoing and used to help Category Managers refocus and make changes in the future if necessary.

 Having the right tools